Regional Snowfall Index (RSI)

 Who uses ReSIS?

-RSI is currently a new product produced by the National Climatic Data Center.
+RSI is currently a new product produced by the National Centers for Environmental Information.
 It is envisioned that RSI will be used to help place snowstorms into a century-scale historical index.
 Some examples of potential include federal and state emergency managers, government and private sector financial agencies, insurance companies, and the transportation industry.

 How is RSI different from the Northeast Snowfall Impact Scale (NESIS)?

 RSI is calculated for specific regions (Northeast, Southeast, …).
 Only the snowfall within a particular region is used to calculate the index for that region.
 NESIS on the other hand uses snowfall and population information from the eastern two-thirds of the U.S. in its calculation.
 Therefore NESIS is a quasi-national index.
 The "Northeast" designation is due to the fact that the algorithm used to calculate NESIS has two constants specifying the average area and population affected by 10" or more snowfall.
 So NESIS can be considered a quasi-national index that is calibrated to the Northeast.